 You can view and print the quick guides for all the pages in the treating pancreatic cancer section.

-Following on this page, is information about the survival rates of pancreatic cancer (adenocarcinoma of the pancreas).
+Most of the information on this page is about the survival rates of the most common type of pancreatic cancer, adenocarcinoma of the pancreas.
 We have included it because many people have asked us for this.
 But not everyone who is diagnosed with a cancer wishes to read this type of information.
 If you are not sure whether you want to know at the moment or not, then perhaps you might like to skip this page for now.
 You can always come back to it.

 There are no national statistics available for different stages of cancer or treatments that people may have.
 The statistics we present here are pulled together from a variety of different sources, including the opinions and experience of the experts that check each section of Cancer Research UK's patient information.
 We provide statistics because people ask us for them.
 But they are only intended as a general guide and cannot be regarded as any more than that.